Analytix-Software-Tools/ftm-cloud/README.md

 * Implement Celery task queue services/controller/system
 * Implement endpoints that would trigger batch jobs
 * Integrate with Keycloak authentication system and support SSO in React app
+* Separation of the data layer could be better... as of now, services are largely responsible to sanitize before defined even though they are inherited in most cases, probably want to isolate the logic